zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/ICAP-Inter-exchange-Client-Address-Protocol.rst

 =====================

-The mechanism for indirect asset transfer over three routing protocols are specified, all of which are specific to the Ethereum domain (country-code of ``XE``).
+The mechanism for indirect asset transfer over three routing protocols are specified, all of which are specific to the Expanse domain (country-code of ``XE``).
 One is for currency transfers directly to an included address ("direct"), another is for clients with the system address found through a Registry-lookup system of the client-ID, denoted